The Middle East (band): History

 The band was formed by vocalist and guitarist Rohin Jones circa 2005, intended initially as a way to spend the summer of 2005-2006 making music with friends.
 The band's name was initially of no significance and was coined for a show poster of the then temporary project.
 The name was then kept and grew to significance as a reference to their geographical location on the east coast of their native state of Queensland.
 The lack of stylistically similar bands in Townsville meant the group frequently opened for local punk and hardcore bands at house shows, skating rinks, and DIY underage concerts, including opening for hardcore band Parkway Drive at James Cook University.

 The band separated in 2008 after guitarist Jordan Ireland relocated to Europe, and reconvened in 2009 after his return to support Bill Callahan at Melbourne's Thornbury Theatre.

-By early 2009, global interest surrounding the band started to escalate through word of mouth and the blogosphere, with indie blog I Guess I'm Floating introducing the band stateside in May 2009.
-Thereafter, The Middle East had over one hundred blog entries from around the world writing about the band.
 The most popular song on the EP, "Blood", written in 2006 by Jordan Ireland about three generations of his family, came to be the band's signature song.
 It went on to be featured in the films It's Kind of a Funny Story (2010), Crazy, Stupid, Love (2011), Accidents Happen (2009), Jeff, Who Lives at Home (2011) and A Perfect Pairing (2022).
 With the release of The Recordings of the Middle East, Pitchfork offered a free download of the song "The Darkest Side" as a part of its weekly "Forkcast".

 After signing with Australian Indie label Spunk!
 Records in early 2009, the band toured Australia extensively with fellow Spunk artist Emma Russack whilst continuing to write new music and undergoing several line-up changes.

-2009 also saw The Middle East receive national airplay on Triple J and win the Australian radio station's Unearthed Artist Of The Year Award.
+2009 also saw The Middle East receive national airplay on Triple J and win the Australian radio station's Unearthed Artist of the Year Award.
 The band also went on to play several major Australian festivals such as Splendour in the Grass, Big Day Out, Big Sound, Homebake, Laneway, Meredith, Falls Festival and the Woodford Folk Festival. and received interest in the United States, where The Recordings of The Middle East was released.